NSF Logo

 As a result, the ring of little men is shaped like the outer part of the ship’s steering wheel.
 The color reinforces this association because the so-called “people” are painted in shades of brown-gold, from light at the top to dark at the bottom.

 The “NSF” abbreviation has been enlarged along with the globe to keep the original proportions.
-The letters remained white, but they had thin, dark blue outlines.
-The font, as before, is antique: it has long serifs of uneven thickness.
+The letters remained white, but they had thin dark-blue outlines.
+The font, as before, is antique: it has long, unevenly thick serifs.

 Font and Colors

 The National Science Foundation’s only visual identifier is the globe emblem.
-The globe symbolizes the global scope of the agency, which provides grants to fund projects in various fields of science, except medicine.
+The globe symbolizes the agency’s global scope, which provides grants to fund projects across various fields of science, except medicine.
 It also hints that the results of NSF-supported research are of global significance.

 The second component of the logo is a garland of people holding hands.
-They are arranged in a circle, representing unity, closeness, teamwork, and striving for a common goal.
+They are arranged in a circle, representing unity, closeness, teamwork, and a shared goal.
 It also symbolizes the fund’s friendliness and openness to cooperation.
-The acronym “NSF” in the middle is an abbreviation for the organization’s full name.
+The acronym “NSF” in the middle stands for the organization’s full name.
 To show its importance, the designers enlarged the letters and made them the central object.

 The emblem of the National Science Foundation features classic serif typefaces with refined details and strong contrast between thick and thin strokes.
 The lettering follows a recognizable traditional style, similar to fonts such as Baskerville Display PT Bold by ParaType and Nimbus Roman No9 L Bold by URW++.

-The visual identity of the logo is built on a combination of multiple shades.
+The logo’s visual identity is built on a combination of multiple shades.
 The central part of the emblem is rendered in blue tones (PMS 653 CV), ranging from soft light blue to deep dark blue.
 These shades reflect the foundation’s scientific mission and convey a sense of reliability and trust.
-Surrounding the center are elements in a gold gradient (darkest tone — PMS 118 C at 75%), emphasizing the organization’s prestige, authority, and the boundless nature of scientific knowledge.
-The white color used for the text ensures clarity and contrast against the overall background.
+Surrounding the center are elements in a gold gradient (darkest tone PMS 118 C at 75%), emphasizing the organization’s prestige and authority, as well as the boundless nature of scientific knowledge.
+The white text ensures clarity and contrast against the overall background.